Confused by Copyright Laws on Old Photos? DoNotPay Can Help!

 DoNotPay can help you write a valid takedown notice within minutes.
 You won’t have to lose time on research or waste money on legal help.
 Follow these simple steps:

-- Create your DoNotPay account in any web browser
+- Create your DoNotPay account in any

 - Log in and select DMCA Takedown